Economic Evaluation Resources

 Established in 1999 to support economic research on increasing healthcare efficiency and value, HSR&D's Health Economics Resource Center (HERC) is leading VA efforts to identify best practices and develop resources and tools for economic evaluations in implementation science.

-In collaboration with CEIR, HERC is facilitating the Cost and Implementation Workgroup, which is comprised of more than 70 implementation scientists and economists across the nation.
-With support from QUERI and the National Cancer Institute, the Workgroup is sharing economic evaluation methods and developing a series of papers for a special supplement to Implementation Science.
-Learn more.
+HERC is facilitating the Cost and Implementation Workgroup, which is comprised of more than 90 implementation scientists and economists across the nation.
+With support from QUERI and the National Cancer Institute, the Workgroup is sharing economic evaluation methods and developing a collection of papers in Implementation Science and Implementation Science Communications considering key issues in economic evaluation in implementation science and highlighting approaches and examples to inform the field.

 Selected Publications for Further Reading